Kunleiky/Kunleiky/README.md

 ## 🚀🦾 **Skills and Competencies**
 Here are my key skills and competencies
-- Database administartion with SQL
+- Database administration with SQL
 - Machine Learning
 - Deep Learning
 - Data Visualization